 When there is snow on the ground make sure they are high enough so the snow does not get into your shoes when you step out of the car in an unplowed parking lot.
 Also make sure that they have a non-slip sole when there is snow and/or ice.
-When temperatures are around the freezing point, the shoes should be water repelent.
+When temperatures are around the freezing point, the shoes should be water repellent.
 At below freezing temperatures wear socks with flannel on the inside as extra insulation.
-A sheep skin insole is also a great insulation when the sidewalks are cold.
+A sheepskin insole is also a great insulation when the sidewalks are cold.

 Always keep the weather in mind too.
 See this post on how to dress for wet cold weather.